GreatOldOne/CMWDMFFA/README.md

 ## Dependencies ##

-1. Chivalry: Medieval Warfare
-2. Chivalry: Medieval Warfare Beta
+1. Chivalry: Medieval Warfare Beta

 ## Contributing or using this code base ##

 If you want to contribute to the project or use it for your own, do the following:

 1. [Fork](https://github.com/GreatOldOne/CMWDMFFA/fork) the project on GitHub.
 2. Create a new branch for your changes.
 3. Make sure everything is properly tested and organized.
 4. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to GreatOldOne/CMWDMFFA.

 Steps 2, 3 and 4 are only required if you intend to contribute to this project.